amazon-science/resource-constrained-naturalized-semantic-parsing/README.md

 This repository is released as part of our paper [Training Naturalized Semantic Parsers with Very Little Data](https://arxiv.org/abs/2204.14243)

-The repository contains `./data` a subfolder containing all the different splits of data we used in our joint training experiments, and the appendix of our publication `./appendix.pdf`.
+The repository contains [data](./data) a subfolder containing all the different splits of data we used in our joint training experiments, and the appendix of our publication [appendix.pdf](appendix.pdf).

 ## Getting Started